 The UK is one of the world’s richest economies but 4.3 million children and young people are growing up trapped in poverty.
 This means 30% of children, or nine pupils in every classroom of 30 pupils, are officially poor.

 It hasn’t always been this way.
 Between 1998 and 2003 reducing child poverty was a national priority – a comprehensive Government strategy and substantive investment in children saw the number of children trapped in poverty fall by 600,000 in only a few years.
-However, in 2010 Government targets to end child poverty were scrapped.
-Subsequent changes to welfare policy and cuts to support services has pushed thousands more families below the breadline.
+However, concerningly, in 2016 child poverty targets set out in the Child Poverty Act 2010 and the Government’s duty to meet the targets, were scrapped.
+Subsequent changes to welfare policy and cuts to support services have pushed thousands more families below the breadline.

 Work does not provide a guaranteed route out of poverty in the UK; the rapidly expanding gig economy, insecure employment, rising living costs and the growing cost of childcare is placing added pressure on working families struggling to keep afloat.
 Most children and young people growing up in poverty – 75% of the 4.3 million – live in a household were at least one person works.